 If you use Febreeze type products or carpet powders, your dog may have reactions to those chemicals and the powder gets in their lungs.
 Most things that we use to cover odors are unsafe.
 Baking soda and vinegar are safest.

 Going thru your house and baby-proofing/puppy proofing is best.
 Electric cords, batteries, plants, cleaning products, etc should be put up.
 And one warning is for mice/rat blocks....that green stuff used to kill mice....its HIGHLY toxic.
 It tastes like candy and if swallowed, can kill animals or small children.
 There is no antidote and vet care can only possibly treat side effects.
-If you find your dog eating it, put few tablespoons of hydrogen peroxide down their throat to cause vomiting and get to vet asap.
+If you find your dog eating it, put a few tablespoons of hydrogen peroxide down their throat to cause vomiting and get to vet asap.
 So, if you have put it out in the past, remove and take out of the house (dont put it in the trash can).

 Do not physically punish a dog.
 Research training tips and sign up for basic training class.
 Never tie up/tether/chain a puppy.
 Remove collar when puppy is in a kennel as collar can become snagged on kennel and twist, causing a choking hazard.
 Never leave a dog in a vehicle if outside temp is above 70 degrees.
 Supervise your puppy when it is outside due to predators: owls, hawks, coyotes, thieves.
 Microchipping is essential.
 Don't forget to update your online microchip account if you have a change of address or new phone number.
 Supervise your puppy with children and dont allow children to taunt/tease, as this can lead to aggressive behaviors in the dog as it grows.

-HAIR CARE- 2-3 times/weekly brushing is needed to prevent tangles/mats.
+HAIR CARE- 3-4 times/weekly brushing is needed to prevent tangles/mats.
 Hair is dry so frequent baths arent needed.
 I usually wash feet-face-bottoms as needed and do full baths only about once every 6 wks or when thy get dirty.
 They dont have the protein in their skin that causes fur to shed, causes allergies in people, and causes the doggy smell.
 So you should only see loose hair when brushing or bathing....just like people do.
-Their is a time all dogs "shed" called puppy blow-out....its when the puppy hair falls out and the normal hair grows in.
+There is a time all dogs "shed" called puppy blow-out....its when the puppy hair falls out and the normal hair grows in.
 This happens about 4 months of age and lasts for a few weeks.
 After this is completed, you shouldnt notice loose hair on your home and clothes unless brushing them.
 If you see little tufts of loose hair (called tumbleweeds), just brush them a little more often.
 I use hair oil sprays on my dogs just like I do for myself.
 Adding salmon oil or omega 3 to their diet helps grow healthy shiny hair.
 Some people choose to keep their sheepadoodles in a short puppy cut, especially in summer.
 Whitening shampoo for dogs keeps the white hair from yellowing.
 Use a mild dog shampoo normally since they have dry hair coats.
 They love playing in the snow but just be sure to brush them after they start to dry and after a bath or hair will mat, just as ours can.
 The new de-shedding brushes/rakes dont work well for dogs with real hair.
 Those kind "cut" thru fur and mats which will cause frizz and breakage to the hair coat.
 A regular brush or poodle comb works best.

 Most important is that your sheepadoodle thrives on attention and physical contact.
 They do not do well left alone day after day.
 They dont excel at "entertaining themselves."
 Their brain and heart is wired to interact with their family.
 They can notice our stress levels and try to give/get attention if we act upset or pre-occupied.
 They are people -pleasers and thus highly trainable!
 They will bark at unusual things or someone approaching the home, but are more likely to lick someone than bite.
 This is described as protective but non-aggressive.
 They like to walk a step ahead of you to make sure all is safe and will follow you from room to room....you will be their world!!!